-All three retiree health plans, SUBlue, SUOrange, and SUPro, meet the coverage and affordability requirements of the Affordable Care Act.
-This means that if you or your dependents are enrolled in any of these plans, or public programs such as Medicare or Medicaid, you meet the individual mandate requiring everyone to have health insurance.
+All three retiree health plans, SUBlue, SUOrange and SUPro, meet the coverage and affordability requirements of the Affordable Care Act.
 However, given the variety of health insurance options available through the Marketplace of private insurers and the subsidies available, you may want to consider whether private insurance is a good option for you and your dependents.
-More information on the Marketplace is available by phone at 800.318.2596 (Federal) and 855.355.5777 (New York State), and online at https://healthcare.gov (federal) or https://nystateofhealth.ny.gov (New York State).
+More information on the Marketplace is available by phone at 800.318.2596 (Federal) and 855.355.5777 (New York State), and online at https://healthcare.gov (Federal) or https://nystateofhealth.ny.gov (New York State).
 You should also compare the coverage and cost of these plans with those available to you through a spouse or domestic partner.

 Dental and Vision

-Upon retirement, your coverage in the dental and vision plans will end as of your last day worked.
+Upon retirement, your coverage under the dental and vision plans will cease at the end of the day of your last day worked.
 You will receive information about continuing coverage under COBRA for up to 18 months.
 If you choose to continue coverage, you pay the full cost of coverage, plus a 2% administrative fee.
 You can terminate COBRA coverage at any time.

 - Opt Out/Opt In Plan Feature

 - Effect of Medicare for those retiring on or after age 65

 - Medigap and Medicare Advantage Plans for All Medicare-eligible Retirees